A Manifesto for the Prevention of Breast Cancer

-The political parties are putting together their manifestos in readiness for a general election on 8 June.
-There are several policies that we would like to see included in the manifestos to help reduce the incidence of breast cancer.
+There are several policies that we would like to see the Government committ to, to help reduce the incidence of breast cancer.

 It's a busy time in politics, and the issue of Brexit is soaking up a lot of attention.
-Whoever is in Government after 8 June must not forget the pressing issues of protecting public health and preventing breast cancer.
+The Government must not forget the pressing issues of protecting public health and preventing breast cancer.
 As James Freeman Clarke said almost 150 years ago: ‘A politician thinks of the next election; a statesman of the next generation’.

-We want all the political parties and candidates in this election to think of the health of current and future generations, and show their commitment to preventing breast cancer.
+We want all political parties and parliamentarians to think of the health of current and future generations, and show their commitment to preventing breast cancer.

-You can ask your parliamentary candidates: "what will you do, if elected, to help prevent breast cancer?" and send them a copy of our manifesto (and if you aren't already registered to vote, you can do so online).
+You can ask your MP: "what will you do, if elected, to help prevent breast cancer?" and send them a copy of our manifesto.

-Breast Cancer UK want the next UK Government to:
+Breast Cancer UK want the UK Government to: